3 Greek islands for people with disabilities

 Useful tips for vacation in Greece for people with disabilities

-Here are some useful info and tips for people with disabilities planning a trip in Greece:
+Here are some useful info and tips for people with disabilities planning a trip to Greece:

 - Make sure you inform the ferry company at least 48 hours in advance if you require assistance with boarding and getting around the ferry.